J-son1/gilded-rose-tech-test/README.md

     depending on an items rate of degredation.
     This was also done in hopes that the code would be more readable.
-For instance, if an item degrades twice as fast as a normal item then you'd ruduce its quality by the 'normal degredation value' varible * 2.
+For instance, if an item degrades twice as fast as a normal item then you could ruduce its quality by the `standard_degredation_value * 2`.
 - I opted for increasing the lines of code for better code readabilty and to make it easy to add, edit or remove parts of code where needed.

 #### Code modification

-- Including both 'if' and 'switch' statements to update differnent items would allow the code to be placed in either conditional depending on which better suits an item's properties.
+- Including both 'if' and 'switch' statements to update different items would allow the code to be placed in either conditional depending on which better suits an item's properties.
-- If someone wanted to add an item, the idea was that the simplest way to do that would be to create a private method with its required conditions and then easily add it to the 'updateQuality' method.
+- If someone wanted to add an item, the idea was that the simplest way to do that would be to create a private method which held its required conditions and then easily add it to the 'updateQuality' method.
   - An issue with making individual private methods for certain items is that items that use the same conditional statements can't be